-3. What brother have I loved in the past that the Lord wants me to love again this week?
+3. What brother have I loved in the past (i.e. a 'forgotten' brother) that the Lord wants me to love again this week?
 You see, this calling is so daily.
 We're inclined to think, "That brother knows I love them.
 I've already made that clear."
 Really?
 When?
 Let brotherly love continue, says Hebrews.
 So ask the Lord to put a forgotten brother on your heart this week, and let him know you're glad he's your brother.